aeldidi/c/README.md

 Planned commands:

-- `build`: build C projects which abide by the following structure:
+- `build`: build C projects which abide by a specific structure.

-  1. All code is in the `src/` subdirectory, and all non-system includes are relative to `src/`.

-     System includes are ones enclosed in angle brackets, and are relative to some system-defined search directory.

-     All `#include`s using quotation marks are relative to `src/`.

-     There will be a way to define which flags should be passed to the compiler for different system headers if necessary (`-lm` for math, etc).

-  2. All subdirectories of `src/` are libraries, except for those in `src/cmd`, which are binaries.

-  3.`#include`s are scanned in all `.c` and `.h` files to determine
-    dependencies between libraries and binaries.
+  See `doc/cbuild.md` for details.

 - `fmt`: formats C code automatically.
 Whatever style I end up defining this to format will essentially be the "canonical" format for code using this tool.

 - `doc`: generates HTML documentation from C code and (optionally) opens the web browser to the output folder.

-- `clean`: removes all artifacts left behind by these commands.

 - `run`: compiles and runs the specified program.